10 mins Duff floated a free-kick

 gallops towards the goal that the Toon fans were mustered behind.

-Shame then that he was one of a number of players who chose to ignore the
+Shame then that he was one of a number of players who chose to ignore those

-travelling support at the final whistle - despite the fact most of the
+travellers at full time - despite the fact most of the

 vocals in the second half had been in encouragement of the man already